+Are high school internships worth doing the summer before college?
 People are pretty evenly divided on this question.
-Some argue there are other things the soon-to-be-freshman should be focusing on, others say it’ll be great experience before the busyness of college.
+Some argue there are other things the soon-to-be-freshman should be focusing on, others say it’ll be a great experience before the busyness of college.
 Internships aren’t just for college students.
 Here are some of the pros and cons to consider:

 Pro: All Experience is Good Experience

-Not only will an internship look fantastic on a resume (especially so early), but the experience you get can help you develop career-relevant skills or even influence what you want to study or pursue as a full-time job after graduation.
+Not only will high school internships look fantastic on a resume (especially so early), but the experience you get can help you develop career-relevant skills or even influence what you want to study or pursue as a full-time job after graduation.
 Not to mention if you get an internship related to your major, you can establish industry contacts.

 Con: Time Commitment